beyondgrep/ack2/dev/high-level-principles.md

 # Features that may get added in ack 2.1+, but definitely not in 2.0

-* allow filetype-based plugins for searching arbitrary filetypes, such as PDFs or Excel files (although this will probably be ack 2.1)
+* allow filetype-based plugins for searching arbitrary filetypes, such as PDFs or Excel files

 * add an --also-in-file for matching two matches in the same file
     * https://github.com/petdance/ack/issues#issue/153